Lxlp38/MythicScribe/README.md

 ### Formatter
 ![Formatter Demo](https://raw.githubusercontent.com/Lxlp38/MythicScribe/refs/heads/master/demos/formatter-demo.gif)

 # Extension Settings

 * `MythicScribe.alwaysEnabled`: When enabled, the extension will no longer do any check to see if a document is a MythicMobs one
-* `MythicScribe.regexForMythicmobsFile`: Determines which files are recognized as MythicMobs files based on a custom regex
+* `MythicScribe.fileRegex.MythicMobs`: Determines which files are recognized as MythicMobs files based on a custom regex
+* `MythicScribe.fileRegex.Metaskill`: Determines which files are recognized as Metaskill files based on a custom regex
-* `MythicScribe.regexForMetaskillFile`: Determines which files are recognized as Metaskills files based on a custom regex
+* `MythicScribe.fileRegex.Mob`: Determines which files are recognized as Mob files based on a custom regex
-* `MythicScribe.regexForMobFile`: Determines which files are recognized as Mobs files based on a custom regex
+* `MythicScribe.fileRegex.Item`: Determines which files are recognized as Item files based on a custom regex
-* `MythicScribe.regexForItemFile`: Determines which files are recognized as Items files based on a custom regex
+* `MythicScribe.fileRegex.Droptable`: Determines which files are recognized as Droptable files based on a custom regex
 * `MythicScribe.enableMythicScriptSyntax`: Whether the extension should automatically convert the document types from yaml to MythicScript if it's recognized as a MythicMobs file.
 This does not change the file or its extension in any way, while also enabling mythic-specific syntax highlighting
 * `MythicScribe.datasetSource`: Which dataset to use. `GitHub` or `Local`
 * `MythicScribe.minecraftVersion`: Specify the minecraft version whose datasets to use